Skip to content ↓

 Lauren graduated with a BSc Hons in Biology from The University of Nottingham where she also completed her science PGCE.

 Following this, Lauren began her teaching career at Queens' School in Hertfordshire.
 She then went on to become an Assistant head of House, before taking on the role of Head of Biology.
 After 5 successful years at Queens', Lauren moved to San Diego where she lived for a year.
-Since returning back the UK, Lauren is thrilled at the opportunity to develop her career further at Pinner High School.
+Since returning to the UK, Lauren is thrilled at the opportunity to develop her career further at Pinner High School.

 Lauren is a keen traveller - one of her fondest trips to date involved teaching at a local school in Zambia!
 She is also a professionally trained dancer, and loves going to see shows in London's West End.